changehero Blog

 Source: TradingSim

 The next chart pattern takes a bit longer to form.
 Wedges are in between channels and triangles in shape but unlike them signal a reversal.
 A rising wedge is formed between a rising resistance level and a steeper support, and a falling wedge is formed by a declining support level and a steeper resistance.
-Unlike the previously described patterns, for wedges, there is no definite number of touches between the lines.
+Unlike the previously described crypto graph patterns, for wedges, there is no definite number of touches between the lines.
 These patterns occur both halfway through and at the point of exhaustion of a trend, or amid a short-term trend change.
 The resulting breakout can take the price of an asset to at least the level at which the second touch of the wedge took place.

 Diamonds